 As part of the Strategic Plan, the School has sought to attract and retain quality staff.
-In 2020 we moved closer to attaining this outcome.
-The provision of management and administrative support has resulted in a culture of strong collegiality and professional satisfaction.
-This satisfaction is evident in this year's 83% teacher retention rate of quality teachers.
+In 2021 we moved closer to attaining this outcome.
+The provision of management and administrative support has resulted in a culture of collegiality and professional satisfaction.
+This year's the teacher retention rate was 70% and was impacted by the COVID 19 Pandemic.
 There is a strong sense of staff appreciation valued by parents, students, and management.